ystiang/signupform/README.md

 ```
 SLACK_CHANNEL=XXXXX
 ```
-`XXXXX` indicates credentials you'll need for this integration.
+`XXXXX` indicates webhook URL you'll need for this integration to a Slack channel.
 Create a Slack app (if you don't have one already).
-Obtain it at https://api.slack.com/apps and click inside your app Settings -> Features -> Incoming Webhooks, and add a new webhook of a channel to workspace.
+Obtain the webhook URL or add one at https://api.slack.com/apps and click inside your app Settings -> Features -> Incoming Webhooks.
 Refer to https://api.slack.com/messaging/webhooks for more information.